trixi-framework/paper-self-gravitating-gas-dynamics/README.md

 ## Numerical experiments

 The numerical experiments presented in the paper use [Trixi.jl](https://github.com/trixi-framework/Trixi.jl), flexible tree-based numerical simulation framework for PDEs written in Julia.
 To reproduce the numerical experiments, you need to install [Julia](https://julialang.org/).
+Postprocessing some numerical experiments requires Python, Paraview, and MATLAB.

 The subfolders of this repository contain README.md files with instructions to reproduce the numerical experiments, including postprocessing.